 The busiest time to visit Minho is in summer between the months of May and August which is also the hottest time.
 May is the busiest month for tourists, followed by August then July.

 A milder climate can be experienced in Spring and Autumn.
 In winter you can expect snow and temperatures on average around 12 degrees.

 Is it safe to travel to Minho

-The latest report dated December 2020 states there are no travel advisories or warnings, you do need to check with your country’s government and there current regulations about COVID 19.
+The latest report states there are no travel advisories or warnings, you do need to check with your country’s government and their current regulations about COVID 19.

 Latest Flight Deals To Porto and Lisbon

 Find the cheapest flights with Skyscanner our ‘go-to’ when researching and booking flights throughout the world.

 Have you booked your travel insurance yet?
 Click here